Certificate Program for the Seizure and Epilepsy Healthcare Professional

 An Assessment-Based Certificate Program

 The Certificate Program for the Seizure and Epilepsy Healthcare Professional is an assessment-based certificate program that uses instructional design principles to deliver an online self-study educational course followed by post-assessments.
 This course will equip you with the tools you need to safely care for patients with seizures and epilepsy, while providing the type of quality care demanded by your institution.
 Participants will earn CNE and an American Board of Neuroscience Nursing (ABNN) certificate of added qualification that indicates attainment of knowledge upon successful completion of the course.
+View a comparison chart of a full Certification, a Certificate Program, and a Micro-Credential.

 (for professionals in non-NAEC accredited centers)